dtrakht/Data-Case-Study/README.md

 Dataset: [link](https://data.cityofchicago.org/Health-Human-Services/Food-Inspections/4ijn-s7e5/data)

 **Create 2 output tables such that:**
-*Table A includes a list of all inspections
++Table A includes a list of all inspections
-*Table B includes a list of all violations and comments associated with each inspection
++Table B includes a list of all violations and comments associated with each inspection

 I used Python to extracted the dataset, transformed it with several steps of logic, and loaded it into three output csv files.
 I also created a unit test script to validate a few parts of the ETL scipt.

 ## Files Created
-*food_inspections_etl.py
++food_inspections_etl.py
-*test_food_inspections_etl.py
++test_food_inspections_etl.py
-*Food Inspections Notebook.ipynb
++Food Inspections Notebook.ipynb
-*README.md
++README.md